|Birth: ||Nov. 7, 1850|

-Fountain Fox MILLER, I was born in Monticello, Wayne, Kentucky on November 7, 1850 as the 11th child of Absalom and Hannah (BARTLESON) MILLER.
-His siblings numbered 4 girls and 7 boys with dates of birth between 1835 & 1850.
+Fountain Fox MILLER, I was born in Monticello, Wayne, Kentucky on November 7, 1850 as the 11th child of Absalom and Hannah (BARTLESON) MILLER's 11 children.
+His siblings, including himself, numbered 4 girls and 7 boys with dates of birth between 1835 & 1850.
 Their names were, in order of birth: Peggy, Nancy, Louisa Jane, unknown female, unknown male, Alexander Pearson, William, John Marion, Armstead, Marion, & Fountain Fox MILLER.
 [NOTE: The 2 unknown children, most likely twins, were both born and died in 1841.]

 Two of his sons, i.e., Fountain Fox and Milton Elliot MILLER were shot on December 10, 1921 at Wortham, Freestone, Texas during a real estate dispute.
 They were transported to a Dallas, Texas hospital where Fountain Fox died on 12/11/1921 and Milton Elliot died on 12/12/1921.
 Fountain Fox MILLER, II was buried at Grove Hill Cemetery in Dallas, but Milton Elliot was transported for burial at Frederick Memorial Cemetery at Frederick, Tillman, Oklahoma.
 During the burial service on December 15, 1921 when the elder Fountain Fox MILLER was watching the second of 2 of his sons buried in the previous 3 days as a result of murder, he had a heart attack and died there.
 He is also buried at Frederick Memorial Cemetery.
 This was a very sad week for his family.

-COMMENTS FROM THE Great, GRANDSON OF FOUNTAIN FOX MILLER I:
+COMMENTS FROM THE GREAT, GRANDSON OF FOUNTAIN FOX MILLER I REGARDING HIS DEATH:

 I had always understood that Milton Elliott MILLER (my great uncle) and his brother Fountain Fox MILLER II (my grandfather) were both shot (or otherwise grievously injured) on 11 December 1921 in a real estate dispute in Wortham, Freestone County, Texas.
 My grandfather died that day in Wortham and his brother Elliott died the next day after having been transported to Dallas for treatment.
 Elliott's body was then transported for burial in Frederick, Tillman County, Oklahoma.
 During the funeral service or at the actual burial on or about 14 December 1921, their father Fountain Fox MILLER I (my great, grandfather) had a heart attack died there.